Cdh descent in equivariant homotopy K-theory: Introduction

 Let $K(X)$ and $K^B(X)$ denote the connective and nonconnective $K$-theory spectra of a quasi-compact quasi-separated scheme $X$ \cite{TT}.
 The homotopy $K$-theory spectrum $\KH(X)$ was introduced by Weibel in \cite{Weibel}: it is the geometric realization of the simplicial spectrum $K^B(\Delta^\bullet\times X)$, where

 is the standard algebraic $n$-simplex.
 There are natural transformations $K\to K^B\to \KH$, which are equivalences on regular schemes.

 Haesemeyer \cite{Haesemeyer} (in characteristic zero) and Cisinski \cite{Cisinski} (in general) proved that homotopy $K$-theory satisfies descent for Voevodsky's cdh topology.
 This was a key ingredient in the proof of Weibel's vanishing conjecture for negative $K$-theory, established in characteristic zero by Cortiñas, Haesemeyer, Schlichting, and Weibel \cite{CHSW}, and up to $p$-torsion in characteristic $p>0$ by Kelly \cite{Kelly} (with a simplified proof by Kerz and Strunk \cite{KerzStrunk}).
+More recently, Kerz, Strunk, and Tamme proved that $K$-theory satisfies ``pro-cdh descent'' and deduced Weibel's conjecture in complete generality \cite{KST}.

-The goal of this paper is to extend this cdh descent result to a suitable class of Artin stacks, namely, quotients of schemes by linearizable actions of linearly reductive algebraic groups.
+The goal of this paper is to extend the cdh descent result of Cisinski to a suitable class of Artin stacks, namely, quotients of schemes by linearizable actions of linearly reductive algebraic groups.
 We will introduce a reasonable definition of the homotopy $K$-theory spectrum $\KH(\frak X)$ for such a stack $\frak X$, which agrees with $K(\frak X)$ when $\frak X$ is regular.
 The ``obvious'' extension of Weibel's definition works well for quotients by finite or diagonalizable groups, but, for reasons we will explain below, a more complicated definition is preferred in general.
 Our main results are summarized in Theorem~\ref{thm:intro} below.
 In a sequel to this paper, joint with Amalendu Krishna, we use these results to prove vanishing theorems for the negative $K$-theory of tame Artin stacks \cite{HK}.